required for figures

 }

-Figure 21.4: On the top a GARCH(2,3) simulation with its long term mean (red).
-On the bottom the correspondent stochastic variance with its long term mean (blue).
+Figure 21.4: At the top, a GARCH(2,3) simulation with its long-term mean (red).
+At the bottom, the corresponding stochastic variance with its long-term mean (blue).

 Example 21.5 Let’s simulate a GARCH(3,2) process with normal residuals, i.e. \[ \begin{aligned} & {} Y_t = \mu + e_t \\ & e_t = \sigma_t u_t \\ & \sigma_t^{2} = \omega + \alpha_1 e_{t-1}^2 + \alpha_2 e_{t-2}^2 + \alpha_3 e_{t-3}^2 + \beta_1 \sigma_{t-1}^2 + \beta_2 \sigma_{t-2}^2 \end{aligned} \] where \(u_t \sim \mathcal{N}(0,1)\).